I Didn’t Expect That 15 Years Ago

-I’m a teacher at violin.
-I’m really good at playing and teaching violin.
+I’m a violin teacher.
+I’m really good at playing and teaching the violin.
 I’m giving really good lessons.
 I can’t make any mistakes.
 I feel ashamed if someone found out I made a mistake.

 I could also have the practice attitude.

 In that case, I would say to myself: “I’m practicing to be a teacher.”

 If you’re having this attitude, you don’t get as annoyed if things don’t work out perfectly.
 After all, it’s just practice.
 And now you can feel excited about improving the thing that didn’t go well.